BestUser14/NMT-Schedule-Maker/README.md

 # NMT-Schedule-Maker
 This program automatically makes schedules for New Mexico Institute of Mining and Technology classes.
-These schedules can be organized in a few ways based on how the user wants their schedule to be organized, including evenly spreading out classes or minimzing classes on a certain day, as well as preferred professors for classes.
+These schedules can be organized in a few ways based on how the user wants their schedule to be organized, including evenly spreading out classes or minimizing classes on a certain day, as well as preferred professors for classes.

 To use this program install python (and possible pip)